 index.html file.
 Read more about playgrounds here.

-- playground-templates - Playgrounds whose
+- playground-template - Playgrounds whose

 playground.json file sets the